MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 * MS didn’t sell an exclusive MS-DOS license to IBM – MS succeeded in turning the PC into a commodity of MS-DOS.
 * IBM invests in Open source systems and Linux: they want to commoditize the software environment to create more opportunities for their consulting business (and to drive demand for their own enterprise software and storage systems)
 * Netscape makes navigator free: they want to sell more http servers and by turning the browser into a commodity they drive demand for http servers (hello apache ;-) And Microsoft make Internet explorer free – so that the web as a commodity would drive demand for Windows installations.
-* Says Sun microsystems was acting strange with Java – which is portable – in that this would  be turning hardware into a commodity (and hardware was Sun’s core business)
+* Says Sun microsystems was acting strange/stupid by developing Java – which is portable.
+Due to this portability it did turn server hardware into a commodity (and server hardware was Sun’s core business)

-(I think the initial idea at Sun was to sell more ‘smart devices’ that run java, and that enterprise software was not the initial focus of the java platform).
+Me: I don't quite agree with his diagnosis of Sun and java (but I got the advantage of looking back ;-) I think the initial idea at Sun was to sell more ‘smart devices’ that run java, and that enterprise software was not the initial focus of the java platform, the end effect was something of an unintendended consequence due to the following reasons:
+- Java required a lot of memory and cpu resources; At that time this was too much for the limited hardware of small devices; however a  decade later there was android and its apps are based on JVM technology!
+Now Google somhow got the profit from this technology as it was the company that defined the Android platform; but that is a different story.
+- Java in the enterprise: Enterprise software turned into a major generator of revenue and here Sun was not a major player; however SUN tried hard to be one in middleware with EJB.
+This was not a success because EJB was hard to use and the emerging WEB architecture used a different path of development.
+It was a lost gamble, but that was not quite obvious at the time.

 -------